 I use lots of treats during training.
-I don’t use shop bought treats as that would end up being pretty expensive and I’m not sure how healthy a lot of them are, although it is possible to get high fish/meat/poultry treats with minimal additives.
+Shop bought treats can end up being pretty expensive and I’m not sure how healthy a lot of them are, although it is possible to get high fish/meat/poultry treats with minimal additives.

 I dry meat.
 It’s reasonably easy.
 It’s pretty cheap.
 Dried meat is easy to handle and doesn’t get your fingers smelly and greasy.

-I then put the meat in the freezer, just so that it can start to solidify as this makes it easier to slice.
+I put the meat in the freezer, just so that it can start to solidify as this makes it easier to slice.
 Once the meat starts to solidify, take it out of the freezer and cut it into thin slices.
 Put the sliced meat in the oven.
 Meat has to be cooked at at least 70 degrees centigrade.
 I usually cook it at 80 degrees.
 Check the meat every hour and once it’s about half dry, take the meat out of the oven and cut it into long strips.
 Put it back in the oven and bake until it’s dried right the way through.

 The treats will keep for ages if fully dried.